 This easy butternut squash apple soup recipe is made with wholesome, healthy ingredients.
 The apples provide a subtle sweetness to this creamy and comforting meal.
 The soup is SCD, Paleo, Whole30, vegan, gluten free, grain free, dairy free, egg free, and soy free.

 Soup!
 Soup is one of my favorite meals (by the way, my husband thinks this is just sad!)!
 It's warm, comforting, and easy on my gut!

 It's truly a delicious soup and I've been serving it for Thanksgiving and Christmas for the past five years.
 Yeah, it's that good!

 This soup is chalk full of wholesome ingredients!
-Butternut squash, apples, onions, garlic, fresh ginger root, apple juice, sage, vegetable broth...YUM!
+Butternut squash, apples, onions, garlic, fresh ginger root, apple cider, sage, vegetable broth...YUM!

 Homemade vegetable broth really makes all the difference in this soup.
 It's so simple to make and I always have some in my freezer!
 Check out my post on how to make vegetable broth from veggie scraps.

 A Life of Happenstance is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com As an Amazon Associate I earn from qualifying purchases.

-When it comes to the apple juice, choose one that has no ingredients other than apples.
+When it comes to the apple cider, choose one that has no ingredients other than apples.
 Any added sugar or spices will alter the flavor of the soup.

 A sweeter apple works best for this recipe.
 I always use Gala, but Honeycrisp, Fuji, or Pink Lady would also be great choices.
 Just steer clear of tart apples like Granny Smith.